syedazif321/Autonomous-Mobile-Manipulator-in-Multi-Floor/README.md

 ros2 launch alphabot_navigation gazebo.launch.py
 ```

-This command starts the Gazebo simulation with the Navigation 2 stack, enabling autonomous navigation capabilities for the robot.
+This starts Gazebo with the Navigation 2 stack for autonomous navigation.

 ### 2. Launch MoveIt 2 for Arm Control